l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 So we have to cut the promotion budget even if they scream.
 We had to.
 Of course, don't cut the regular aid that keeps the Okinawa government running.

+## Future 10.
+Rival is Fukuoka.

+As long as Okinawa defines its rival as Japan/Tokyo or China, which is a too high wall to climb, Okinawans have to manufacture fake stories to not feel "incapable".
+Okinawa needs a realistic and respectable rival that acts as an achievable goal.
+For example, it could be Singapore, Taiwan, or Fukuoka (which is famous for startups).
+* Taiwan has too many population
+* Singapore is too far(it's important that the rival feels close and concrete; Okinawans have to be able to imagine "Singaporean" vividly).
+* Fukuoka might be the best choice.

 ## Conclusion: Creative Digital Industry with beautiful Beaches
 *   Okinawans do not have to pay for expensive cars.
 *   Okinawans get high-paying creative jobs.